5 Inference for simple linear regression

 For example, suppose someone is on trial for a jewelry store robbery.
 The null hypothesis is that they are innocent and did not rob the jewelry store.
 The alternative hypothesis is they are guilty and did rob the jewelry store.
 If there is evidence that the person was in a different city during the time of the jewelry store robbery, the evidence would be more in favor of the null hypothesis of innocence.
 Alternatively, evidence that some of the stolen jewelry was found in the person’s car would be considered strong evidence against the assumption innocence and thus more in favor of the alternative that the defendant is guilty.

 In hypothesis testing, the “evidence” being assessed is the analysis of the sample data.
 Thus the evaluation question being asked is “given the null hypothesis is true, how likely is it to observe the results seen in the sample data?”
-We will introduce approaches to address this question using simulation-based methods in Section 5.7 and methods based on the Central Limit Theorem in ?sec-slr-testing-clt.
+We will introduce approaches to address this question using simulation-based methods in Section 5.7 and methods based on the Central Limit Theorem in Section 5.9.3.

 Make a conclusion